From BR Bullpen

 Kingsale broke into Organized Baseball as a 18-year-old with the GCL Orioles in 1994.
 He hit .310/.381/.357 and stole 15 bases in 23 tries, leading the team in steals, hits (52), runs (26), triples (3) and average.
 League managers rated him as the #9 prospect in the league, between Hiram Bocachica and Ramon Castro.
 He was not the highest-rated Dutch citizen as Andruw Jones was ranked third.

 Kingsale hit .271/~.346/.355 with 23 steals in 27 tries in 1996 and led the Frederick Keys in stolen bases.
 Baseball America rated him as the fastest baserunner in the Carolina League.
-A September call-up, he was the first player from Aruba in the major leagues - he made his debut 5 days earlier than fellow Aruban Calvin Maduro.
-In his major league debut, he replaced B.J.
+A September call-up, he was the first player from Aruba in the major leagues - he made his debut five days earlier than fellow Aruban Calvin Maduro.
+In his major league debut on September 3rd, he replaced B.J.
 Surhoff as a defensive substitute and caught one fly from J.T.
 Snow.
-He did not bat with the 1996 Orioles, playing twice as a defensive sub and once as a pinch-runner.
+He did not bat with the Orioles, playing twice as a defensive sub and once as a pinch-runner.
 Baseball America rated him as the #3 prospect in the Orioles chain, following Nerio Rodriguez and fellow Aruban Sidney Ponson.
-He was the youngest player in the 1996 AL.
+He was the youngest player in the American League that year.

 He was knighted to the Order of Oranje-Nassau in 2003 by Aruban Governor-General Olindo Koolman.
 He was also knighted by Queen Beatrix of The Netherlands in 2004 along with fellow major league players Calvin Maduro and Sidney Ponson in a ceremony in Oranjestad, Aruba.